Safety

 Myalgia6%1%

-*Headache includes migraine and procedural headache.
+*Headache includes migraine and procedural headache.1

-Paraesthesia includes oral hypoesthesia, hypoesthesia, and hyperesthesia.
+Paraesthesia includes oral hypoesthesia, hypoesthesia, and hyperesthesia.1

 The majority of infections and hematologic abnormalities were mild to moderate in severity.1

-Postmarketing experience with VYVGART included reports of anaphylaxis and hypotension leading to syncope, as well as infusion-related reactions including hypertension, chills, shivering, and thoracic, abdominal, and back pain.
+Postmarketing experience with VYVGART for IV infusion included reports of anaphylaxis and hypotension leading to syncope, as well as infusion-related reactions including hypertension, chills, shivering, and thoracic, abdominal, and back pain.
 These reactions occurred during or within an hour of administration and led to infusion discontinuation and in some cases to permanent treatment discontinuation.1

 IV=intravenous; OLE=open-label extension.

-In ADAPT-SC, injection site reactions occurred in 38% of patients receiving VYVGART Hytrulo.
+In ADAPT-SC, the overall safety profile of VYVGART Hytrulo was consistent with VYVGART for IV infusion in the ADAPT pivotal trial, except for a higher rate of injection site reactions, which occurred in 38% of patients receiving VYVGART Hytrulo.
 These were injection site rash, erythema, pruritus, bruising, pain, and urticaria.2

 In ADAPT-SC and its open-label extension (n=168)2: